DuraSquirt® DTI Bolting Method

 1ASTM F959 3.1.1 compressible-washer-type direct tension indicator, n—washer-type element inserted under the bolt head or hardened washer, having the capability of indicating the achievement of a required minimum bolt tension by the degree of direct tension indicator plastic deformation.
 Hereafter referred to as direct tension indicator.

-2AISC/RCSC 16.2-48 “Direct tension indicators (DTIs) may be used as tension calibrators”
+2AISC/RCSC 16.2-59, “Direct tension indicators (DTIs) may be used as bolt tension measurement devices”

 3FHWA-SA-91-031 May 1991.

 5AISC/RCSC 16.2-59 DTIs being used for verification testing, termed the “verification lot.”